Deyht/CIANNA/README.md

 4. OPTIONAL: You can build a Python interface to use the framework.
 To do so you must compile with the desire options using "train.cp".
-Then you can go in the "src" directory and execute:
+First check if any path or compile option need to be adapted for your need in the file "src/python_module_setup.py" Then you can go in the "src" directory and execute:
 $ Python3 python_module_setup.py build